githubacct54385/RedisRails/README.md

 2. [Rails](http://rubyonrails.org/)
 3. Redis - Instructions (for Mac) on how to install Redis can be found [here](https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298)

-If you don't have Redis on your machine, please download it [here](https://redis.io/)

 * Clone the repo
 ```
 $ git clone https://github.com/githubacct54385/RedisRails.git